How can sales operations boost revenue with a CPQ configure-price-quote solution?

-CPQ again steps up to help Sales and keep the selling cycle on schedule.
-All of the esoteric expert knowledge is built into the interviewing question-and-answer facility within CPQ.
+CPQ steps up to help Sales and keep the selling cycle on schedule.
+All of the esoteric expert knowledge is built into the interviewing guided question-and-answer facility within CPQ.
 Finance, Engineering, Product Management and the rest all provide input into the interactive interview script.
 The obscure and exceptional questions all have answers “built in” and included in the interview when needed.

 Sales does not have to “come back next week” with an answer; the answer is there when needed.